SEO for News Websites with Louisa Frahm

 Search engine optimization for news websites is the art and science of creating online news coverage that can be easily found through Google News and Google organic search.
 Given that 86% of Americans get their news online, learning to cover the news in way that not only informs readers, but which grows audiences and drives sustainable traffic from search engines has become a crucial skill for journalists.

 I started doing SEO for news websites in 2002 when I founded iPressroom, which was the first online newsroom management service.
 I sold the company in 2011 and remain a shareholder.
-Today, I am a Los Angeles SEO consultant helping organizations use editorial content to build mindshare, market share, and drive commerce.
+Today, I am a Los Angeles SEO specialist helping organizations use editorial content to build mindshare, market share, and drive commerce.
 I also help publishers get their sites indexed by Google News, so contact me if I you need help.

 SEO for News Websites

 According to Similarweb, ESPN.com is the 83rd highest-traffic website on the internet with nearly 580 million unique visitors a month who average 3.6 pages per visit and spend almost nine and a half minutes per session.

 Over 70% of the traffic on the ESPN.com news website is direct, and 21% of that traffic comes from organic search at 21%.
 After that is traffic social media at less than 4%, then email at over 3%.